saltgen/Logs-Analysis/README.md

 **Running the project**

--There is no need to install this project, the log_analysis.py file needs to be run using Python.
+- There is no need to install this project, the log_analysis.py file needs to be run using Python.
 If all prerequisites are met then a localhost url wil appear on the terminal.
 The same needs to be visited on a browser.

 **Acknowledgments**